UnitedCTF/UnitedCTF-2021/challenges/pwn/hackertools/challenges/2/README.md

 # HackerTools - Login

 The login page seems to be pretty basic.
-Maybe there is an easy credential and/or injection?
+Maybe there is an SQL injection?